TEAM

 Team C0-Owner

 Jim Meyer joined Michael Shank Racing in April of 2017 serving as co-owner of the newly re-branded, Meyer Shank Racing.
-Meyer has a true passion for Motorsports and is now an integral park of the MSR operation, attending every race that he can.
+Meyer has a true passion for Motorsports and is now an integral park of the MSR operation.
 As a resident of Indianapolis, Meyer has regularly attended the Indianapolis 500 for decades and has always dreamed of becoming a part of the sport.

 Aside from taking on partial ownership of MSR, Meyer is the Chief Executive Officer of SiriusXM.
-First joining SiriusXM as President of Sales and Operations in 2004, Meyer worked his way up before becoming CEO in 2013, which he still holds today.
-Meyer oversees all of the company’s operations from its New York City headquarters.
+First joining SiriusXM as President of Sales and Operations in 2004, Meyer worked his way up before becoming CEO in 2013, overseeing all of the company’s operations from his New York City Headquarters.
+Meyer announced his retirement from SiriusXM at the end of 2020, but still is an active board member of the organization.

 Prior to joining SiriusXM, Meyer held several senior management positions for nearly 25 years in consumer electronics.
 Meyer was the President of Aegis Ventures, a general management consulting company where he provided support for SiriusXM.
 Meyer was also the Senior Executive Vice President of Digital Media Solutions for Thomson – a worldwide leader in consumer electronics.